-Whether you are conducting a background check on someone your are suspicious or suspect your significant other is cheating, there are many reasons you may want to hire a highly qualified private detective.
+Whether you are conducting a background check on someone you are suspicious or suspect your significant other is cheating, there are many reasons you may want to hire a highly qualified private detective.
 With estimates of over 1,300 private detectives in Colorado alone, it can be difficult and time-consuming to find a world-class PI for your investigative needs.

-Selecting a Qualified and Trustworthy Private Investigator
+Selecting a Qualified and Trustworthy Professional Investigator

 Private detectives are trained, licensed and/or regulated in many different ways.
 Here in Colorado, private investigators are licensed by the Department of Regulatory Agencies.
 Although there are a number of exceptions under Colorado’s Private Investigator Licensure Rules and Regulations, a private investigator must be licensed in the state if he or she is conducting private investigations in Colorado.